Cycling Accident Claims

 What is Liability and Quantum

 Whilst every claim is different, all cycling claims involve two key elements – liability and quantum.

 Establishing liability means investigating who or what caused the accident.
 In some cases, this is fairly straightforward but in others less so.
 If your accident was caused by a motorist we will pursue a claim for compensation through their insurer.

-If the driver or vehicle were uninsured or untraced we will present your claim to the Motor Insurers Bureau (MIB) which will fully investigate the accident.
-The MIB operates a funding scheme to compensate cyclists who have been injured in an accident involving an insured driver or vehicle.
+If the driver or vehicle were uninsured or untraced we will present your claim to the Motor Insurers Bureau (MIB) .
+MIB will be in charge of investigating the accident.
+Moreover, their funding scheme consists of compensating cyclists who were injured in an accident involving an insured driver or vehicle.

-If your accident was the result of a defective road surface, cycle track or path you may be able to recover compensation from the local authority or landowner.
-If your accident was caused by a pedestrian or pet you may be able to seek compensation from the household insurers.
+In case your accident was the result of a defective road surface, cycle track or path you may be able to recover compensation from the local authority or landowner.
+Whereas in case your accident was caused by a pedestrian or pet you may be able to seek compensation from the household insurers.

-We may request a police report of the incident, pursue independent witness evidence and, if necessary, instruct an independent liability investigator to take your statement and inspect the accident location.
-We will fully investigate your accident and ensure that your rights as a cyclist are protected.
+We may request a police report of the incident, pursue independent witness evidence.
+In other cases, we may instruct an independent liability investigator to take your statement and inspect the accident location.
+At Gildeas, we take pride in fully investigating your accident and ensure that your rights as a cyclist are protected.

 Common Accident Scenarios

 - Motorists failing to give way and pulling out of junctions in front of a cyclist